Last updated on:

 • User password (also called "document open password") encrypts the entire file using AES-256 encryption, preventing anyone from even opening the document without the correct password.
 This provides genuine security.
 If a password prompt appears before you can view any content, you're facing real encryption that cannot be bypassed without the actual password.

 The practical test: Try opening the secured PDF in Chrome.
 If it opens and you can read content but see messages like "This document is protected" or right-click options are disabled, you have permission restrictions that unlock without passwords.
 If Chrome demands a password before showing any content, you need that specific password.
+An open PDF is one that requires a password to open, while a permissions password restricts actions after opening.
+To edit a PDF with an owner password, you must first unlock it by entering the correct password.

 How to edit a locked PDF: 5 proven methods